SA Planning Portal - PlanSA

-The PlanSA Portal is 100% online, providing you with convenient, 24/7 access to lodge development applications, track and monitor the progress of applications and receive notifications for application decisions by email.
+The PlanSA Portal is a 100% online, convenient, 24/7 planning portal for all South Australians's to find out if you need approval, lodge development applications, track and monitor the progress of applications and receive notifications for application decisions by email.

 If you wish to lodge a development application you'll need to create an online account - register today!

 Planning and Design Code

 A significant element of the State’s planning reform involves replacing all 72 South Australian Development Plans with a single state-wide planning rule book, the Planning and Design Code.
 There are three different ways that you can view the Code dependant on your situation.